-Expand Health Care Services to the Medically Underserved: The Department of Health and Human Services recognizes the need to ensure access to health care in as equitable a manner as possible.
-Individuals who are medically underserved include low-income people, racial and ethnic minorities, and disabled people.
+2. Expand Health Care Services to the Medically Underserved: The Department of Health and Human Services recognizes the need to ensure access to health care in as equitable a manner as possible.
+Individuals who are medically underserved include low-income people, racial and ethnic minorities, and disabled people with disabilities, uninsured, and people who live in rural or other geographically underserved areas.

-It is important to recognize that a variety of public funds are used to address the needs of the medically underserved, including Medicare, Medicaid, State and local funding of public health clinics and community mental health centers, local funding of community hospitals, and some State programs that help individuals with specialized health problems (i.e., Children's Special Health Services Program, Sickle Cell Anemia Program, Sudden Infant Death Syndrome Program, etc.).
+It is important to recognize that a variety of public funds are used to address the needs of the medically underserved, including Medicare, Medicaid, NC Health Choice, State and local funding of public health clinics, and community mental health centers local management entities, and other safety net health care providers, local funding of community hospitals, and some State programs that help individuals with specialized health problems (i.e., Children's Special Health Services Program, Sickle Cell Anemia Program, Sudden Infant Death Syndrome Program, etc.).
 In addition, many providers serve low-income people by increasing the charges paid by insured patients, although the extent of this cost-shifting is not always known.
 As the health care system becomes more competitive, providers may be forced to decrease their cost-shifting practices, resulting in an increased reliance on public funds or a decrease in services available to the medically underserved.